pokui/nsrc-gns3/docs/classroom-tools/index.md

 it makes them much faster to download, and means you are not dependent on functioning Internet.

+!!!
+Note
+    We recommend you do this on your physical server (rather than in a VM) for simplicity

 ```shell
 sudo apt-get install apache2
 sudo chown -R nsrc:nsrc /var/www/html